jraleman/42.Walking_Marvin/README.md

 *All the dependencies will be installed to the user by running the script...*

+### TODO

+* Make use of the average fitness of a generation, so it doesn't deviate from the parent.
+* Check if by changing code from the source file can interfere with loading the file (of a different version of the program).
+If it does, create some kind of flag to validate the version.

 ### Resources

 The following sources helped us during the development of this project: